 Endurance Norfolks have the energy for multiple games of hide-and-seek, or fetch throughout the day, in addition to several medium-length walks.

 Food Norfolk Terriers require about a ½ cup to 1 cup of good quality dry dog food each day, ideally split between two meals.
 The proper amount of food will vary widely based upon their size, activity level, and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Norfolk.

 Alone Time The courageous, independent Norfolk Terrier doesn't mind spending a bit of time alone.
 But let that time drag on too long and you'll have to contend with problem behaviors, including barking and destructive chewing.
 Crate train your Norfolk—make his dog crate appealing so you'll be able to leave him alone for an hour or two without worry.

 12 - 16 years

 The Norfolk Terrier's wire coat should be brushed weekly and hand-stripped when it grows too long.
-This can be done by you or by a professional groomer.
+You can do this yourself, or take him to a professional groomer.
 Clipping a Norfolk's coat will change its texture, making it softer and lighter than the standard.
-Give your Norfolk a bath once a month, or when she gets messy.
-Wash your Norfolk's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
-Brush her teeth several days a week, and trim her nails every month or so to prevent painful cracking.
+Give your Norfolk a bath once a month, or as needed.
+Wash his ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
+Brush his teeth several times a week, and trim his nails every month or so to prevent painful cracking.